2017 Stumpjumper FSR Pro Carbon

 My Pro Carbon Stumpy came stock with an Ohlins STX single tube air shock.
 This shock features high and low speed compression adjustment as well as the traditional low speed rebound adjust.
 It also has an extra-volume reservoir, resulting in more control and plushness.

 This shock feels AMAZING.
-The STX is very tunable to the rider that will be using it; adjustment is available in high and low speed compression, as well as rebound.
+The STX is very tunable to the rider that will be using it.

 The shock also utilizes the "autosag" that is seen on other Specialized mountain bikes.
 Autosag makes achieving proper air pressure in the shock a breeze.
 Below, you'll find a small description of the Ohlins shock that will go into more detail.